Give the gift small icon

 August 31, 2022

 Do you ever watch a commercial, read a book, or learn about a new product (like cremation ashes turned into jewelry or custom framing for an old soccer jersey) and think, "Yup, not for me.
 I'm not sentimental."
-I feel this way all the time, and you've told us that many of you feel the same way.
+We've heard from many of you who have told us that you feel the same way.

-As it turns out, I’m not sentimental about ‘stuff;’ I’m sentimental about the memories trapped inside the stuff.
-The stuff is just a great reminder to pull me back and remind me to take a moment to share those stories and memories.
+As it turns out, I’m not sentimental about ‘stuff.’
+I’m sentimental about the memories trapped inside the 'stuff.'
+The stuff is just a great reminder to pull me back and take a moment to share those stories and memories.

 Sentimental or Not, Take a Moment to Remember